 Public Service Fellows Program

-The Public Service Fellow Program recognizes students who volunteer legal service to a nonprofit (501)(c)(3) organization or to a governmental agency.
-Fellows will be recognized at the Honors Convocation, which precedes the Hooding Ceremony, and the PSF designation will be added to student fellows’ transcripts.
+The Public Service Fellow Program recognizes students who volunteer legal or mediation service to a nonprofit (501)(c)(3) organization or to a governmental agency.
+Fellows will be recognized at the Honors Convocation, which precedes the Hooding Ceremony, and the PSF designation will be added to student fellows’ final transcripts.

 There are four levels of distinction: